APPLYING FOR DISABILITY

 Seek Legal Representation

-Caring Voice Coalition (CVC) offers free disability assistance to PH patients to support them through the various stages of the Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) application process.
-Their patient advocates coordinate supporting evidence, assess eligibility, submit claims for benefits and draft arguments.
+In addition, Patient Services Inc.’s A.C.C.E.S.S.
+Program offers free disability assistance to pulmonary hypertension patients to support them through the various stages of the Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) application process.

 Build Your Case